Long-acting reversible contraceptives: Contraception

-The discrepancy between LARC methods and other forms of birth control lies in the difference between "perfect use" and "typical use".
+LARCs have higher rates of efficacy than do other forms of contraception.
+This difference is likely due to the difference between "perfect use" and "typical use".
 Perfect use indicates complete adherence to medication schedules and guidelines.
 Typical use describes effectiveness in real-world conditions, where patients may not fully adhere to medication regimens.
 LARC methods require little to no user action after insertion; therefore, LARC perfect use failure rates are the same as their typical use failure rates.
+LARC failure rates are comparable to those of sterilization.
+LARCs and sterilization differ in their reversibility.